 No. The College is not able to act on anonymous complaints.
 The optician, intern optician or student optician who is the subject of the complaint must be in a position to respond fully to the allegation(s).

 No. The College is prohibited from making any information regarding ongoing complaint investigations public knowledge.
-Complaints investigations are a confidential process, only the complainant and the member against whom the complaint was made will receive information.
+Complaints investigations are a confidential process, only the complainant and the registrant against whom the complaint was made will receive information.